 A few years later, Paul Goodloe McIntire offered to buy the McKee property if the city would permit the street to become part of a park in which to locate his proposed sculpture of Stonewall Jackson.
 This sculpture was the second of three pieces he gave to the City of Charlottesville.
 On January 19, 1919, the McKee property was deeded to the City of Charlottesville with the understanding that the area would never be used other than for a park and that no other monument except Jackson's would ever be placed on the property.

-The houses on McKee Row (Holsinger Photo, above) were demolished and a plan for Jackson Park was developed by architect Walter Blair.
+The houses on McKee Row (Holsinger Photo, above) were demolished and a plan for Justice Park (formerly known as Jackson Park) was developed by architect Walter Blair.
 On August 1, 1919, while development of the park was underway, McIntire contracted with sculptor Charles Keck to create the sculpture of Stonewall Jackson.
 Keck's work reflected the figurative style and historic bent of the National Sculpture Society during the defunct City Beautiful Movement of the early twentieth century.
 The City Beautiful Movement called for well-designed and attractive public spaces as a way of creating unity and beauty within urban centers.

 Keck agreed to complete the Jackson sculpture by August 1921, at a total cost of $35,000.
 To prepare accurate sketches for the horse, he came to Albemarle County to study Virginia-bred horses and "the Virginia seat in the saddle."
 A Charlottesville horseman is reported to have demonstrated the finer points of horsemanship for Keck on McIntire's favorite riding horse.

-When the marble pedestal was being erected in Jackson Park, a new controversy developed.
+When the marble pedestal was being erected in Justice Park (formerly known as Jackson Park), a new controversy developed.
 A group of citizens believed that the "Jackson statue should face north, not from sentiment, but on account of the lay of the land and prospective Court Square improvements."
 Work was stopped while McIntire was consulted.
 Upon receiving McIntire's simple telegraph stating, "I think it best to leave statue facing south," work resumed.

 It was McIntire's wish that the local chapters of the Confederate Veterans, Sons of Confederate Veterans and the Daughters of the Confederacy should plan the celebration exercise for the unveiling of the Jackson monument.
 The statue was presented to the City of Charlottesville on October 19, 1921, during a Confederate reunion.
 The city was brightly decorated and bands played as Colonel Thomas S. Keller led a parade of some 5,000 persons through the streets, stopping at Midway Plaza where school children formed a living representation of the Confederate flag.
 A large crowd then followed the parade to Jackson Park for the unveiling ceremony.
 The monument was unveiled by Anna Jackson Preston, the great-great-granddaughter of Stonewall Jackson and the daughter of Julia Jackson Preston of Charlottesville.